prajeet-oza/augment-atoms/README.md

   # the maximum number of relaxations to perform per iteration
   max_relax_steps: 20

+  # the threshold for considering a structure too similar to the existing pool
+  similarity_threshold: 0.1  # units are Å

 model:
   # the calculator to use to generate the PES model
   calculator: +lennard_jones()